Suryaghorui2002/Travel-Mangement/README.md

 This project is licensed under the MIT License.
 See LICENSE for details.

 Contact
-Maintainer: Your Name —Souvik Koner [souvik.iswerpur2017@gmail.com]
+Maintainer: Your Name —SURYA GHORUI

 Generated README — edit sections to match your app's real details.